 Named the "Oscars of Teaching" by Teacher magazine, the Milken Educator Award has become a national symbol of the crucial role that outstanding educators play in strengthening the skills, knowledge and experiences of the next generation of Americans and in encouraging talented young people to consider teaching as a career.

 Another organization creating exceptional learning opportunities for educators, students and the community at large is the Lowell Milken Center for Unsung Heroes.
 Established by Lowell in 2007 in collaboration with 1992 Kansas Milken Educator Norman Conard, the Center discovers, develops and communicates the stories of Unsung Heroes who have made a profound and positive difference on the course of history.
 Through student-driven, project-based learning, students and entire communities learn that each person—regardless of age or circumstances—has the responsibility and the power to take actions that create change by improving the lives of others.
-In late May 2016, LMC's Fort Scott, Kansas, headquarters expanded with a 6,000-square-foot interactive exhibition space.
-In addition to the physical space, LMC has a broad virtual presence, reaching over one million students in all 50 states, with growing global reach.
+The Lowell Milken Center has reached over 1 million students in all 50 states, with growing global reach.
+The Hall of Unsung Heroes opened in 2016 at the Lowell Milken Center's Fort Scott, Kansas, headquarters, as a state-of-the-art museum and hub of research and discovery.

-Further education efforts championed by Lowell include the Hoffmitz Milken Center for Typography (HMCT) at Art Center College of Design, which honors the legacy of Leah Hoffmitz Milken, a letterform expert known for unique logotypes and typefaces and a professor for two decades.
-HMCT is setting the global standard of excellence in typography and design education at a time of rapidly changing visual communication methods and devices.
+Further education efforts championed by Lowell include the Hoffmitz Milken Center for Typography (HMCT) at Art Center College of Design, which honors the legacy of Leah Hoffmitz Milken, a letterform expert known for unique logotypes and typefaces and a legendary professor for two decades.
+The Center is dedicated to setting the global standard of excellence in typography and design education at a time of rapidly changing visual communication methods and devices.

-In 2011, UCLA School of Law established the Lowell Milken Institute for Business Law and Policy (LMI) to extend greater opportunities to students, faculty, young law practitioners and alumni.
-Building on the school's already outstanding programs, LMI provides expanded curriculum, clinical experience and scholarships for students, additional research opportunities and fellowships for faculty, respected business law conferences and a $100,000 Prize for New Entrepreneurs.
-The knowledge, skills and experiences available through the Lowell Milken Institute will help ensure that UCLA law students are prepared to assume leadership roles in the practice of law as well as in business, government and philanthropy.
+In 2011, UCLA School of Law established the Lowell Milken Institute for Business Law and Policy (LMI) to extend greater opportunities to UCLA students, faculty, young law practitioners and alumni.
+Building on the school's already outstanding programs, LMI provides expanded studies in business law and policy, clinical experience and additional research opportunities for faculty, along with faculty fellowships, student scholarships, awards and business law conferences.
+The Lowell Milken Institute-Sandler Prize for New Entrepreneurs is a business plan offering a $100,000 prize, the largest offered to students in any discipline at UCLA.
+The knowledge, skills and experience gained through LMI prepares students to assume leadership roles not only in the practice of law, but also in business, government and philanthropy.

 Lowell's efforts to advance educational excellence draw inspiration from the talented teachers he was privileged to have in the California public school system, which he attended from elementary through graduate school.
 At UC Berkeley, he graduated Phi Beta Kappa and summa cum laude, receiving the School of Business Administration's Most Outstanding Student Award.